The Renfrewshire sections of National Cycle Network Routes 7 and 75 are worth getting on your bike for!

-From Paisley to Johnstone, Bridge of Weir then onto Greenock and beyond, explore incredible countryside on a meandering cycle through Renfrewshire.
+From Paisley to Johnstone, then Bridge of Weir and beyond, explore incredible countryside on a meandering cycle through Renfrewshire.

-Before you set off from Paisley Canal train station, why not visit some of the attractions in Scotland’s biggest town?
-Paisley Abbey, Paisley Thread Mill Museum, Paisley Museum and Art Galleries, and many more are in close proximity to the Paisley start of the National Cycle Route 75.
+Before you set off from Paisley Canal train station, visit some of the attractions in Scotland’s biggest town.

 At the early stages of your cycle, enjoy the woodlands areas of Johnstone as you cycle on to Bridge of Weir.
 If you would like to know a little more about the origins of Johnstone, the history museum offers interesting insights into a town that was once a key player in the thread manufacturing industry.